-Our main operating subsidiaries in Singapore i.e. Tiong Woon Crane & Transport (Pte) Ltd, Tiong Woon Crane Pte Ltd, Tiong Woon Enterprise Pte Ltd, Tiong Woon International Pte Ltd and Tiong Woon Project & Contracting Pte Ltd, which are involved in the provision of rental, assembly, installation and maintenance of crane, transportation equipment and related services are certified under ISO 9001:2015 (Quality Management Systems) and OHSAS 18001:2007 (Occupational Health and Safety Management Systems) and bizSAFE Level Star.
-Tiong Woon Logistics Pte Ltd is also certified under ISO 9001:2015 and has attained bizSAFE Level Star.
-Our Saudi Arabia and Thailand subsidiaries are certified under ISO 9001:2015 and OHSAS 18001:2007; whereas our Vietnam and China subsidiaries are certified under ISO 9001:2015.
+Our main operating subsidiaries in Singapore i.e. Tiong Woon Crane & Transport (Pte) Ltd, Tiong Woon Crane Pte Ltd, Tiong Woon Enterprise Pte Ltd, Tiong Woon International Pte Ltd and Tiong Woon Project & Contracting Pte Ltd, which are involved in the provision of rental, assembly, installation and maintenance of crane, transportation equipment and related services are certified under ISO 9001:2015 (Quality Management Systems) and OHSAS 18001:2007 (Occupational Health and Safety Management Systems); and attained BizSAFE Level Star.
+Tower Cranes Services Pte Ltd is certified under OHSAS 18001:2007 and attained BizSAFE Level Star.
+Tiong Woon Logistics Pte Ltd is also certified under ISO 9001:2015 and attained BizSAFE Level 3.
+Our Saudi Arabia and Thailand subsidiaries are certified under ISO 9001:2015 and OHSAS 18001:2007, whereas our Vietnam and China subsidiaries are certified under ISO 9001:2015.
 Our India subsidiary has also obtained the ISO 9001:2008 certification.
-This stringent framework allows us to identify and control health and safety factors, and reduce the risk of accidents at our work sites.
+This stringent framework allows us to identify and control health and safety factors, and reduce risk of accidents at our work sites.
 Some of the initiatives that have been put in place to create a safe work environment and ensure compliance with government safety regulations include: